rockyhaque/Neighbourly/neighbourly-client/README.md

 ### Conclusion:

 This project effectively combines a comprehensive set of functionalities to manage service requests between residents and workers within a community.
 The system is designed with user-friendly features such as conditional navigation, secure authentication, and seamless booking processes.
 By integrating a timer system for workers and detailed booking histories for residents, the project ensures transparency and efficiency in managing service interactions.
-With a strong focus on usability and security, this system is well-suited to streamline service management and enhance the overall experience for both residents and workers.